clux/decay/Readme.md

 ### HackerNews Hot Sort
-Relies only on upvotes and submission time.
+Based on simply the amount of upvotes, and decays with time.
-Downvote-agnostic.
+Prone to advertising abuse.

 #### Instantiation
 Create the score function by calling `hackerHot` with an optional gravity parameter (default `1.8`).